Back to Dictionary

 What does "potagee" mean in Hawaiian Pidgin?

 "potagee" means "Portuguese person" in Hawaiian Pidgin.
-Referring to Portuguese people or heritage.
+This term refers to people of Portuguese descent.
+It's a common way to identify someone's heritage..

 How do you pronounce "potagee"?